 While some vaccinations are covered by Medicare Part B, others are only covered in Medicare Part D, also called a prescription drug plan or PDP.
 Some vaccinations may not be covered by Medicare at all!

 Vaccinations are typically associated with kids, who get several rounds of shots leading up to adulthood.
 As we age, our immune systems weaken, making us more susceptible to serious complications from preventable diseases like influenza, pneumonia, shingles, and COVID-19.
-Staying up-to-date on vaccinations is a critical part of maintaining your health, especially for Medicare beneficiaries.
+Staying up-to-date on vaccinations is critical to maintaining your health, especially for Medicare beneficiaries.

 Medicare Part B